-However, I have to start somewhere and so do you with your dehydrator.
-It’s time to start and put aside your fears of working with a dehydrator and dried pineapple is just the thing to start with.
-Why dried pineapple?
-Because my family thinks it’s candy it’s so good and because I am using canned pineapple it can’t get any easier.
-I know using canned pineapple doesn’t seem like the smart thing here taking something that is already shelve safe for a number of years but I often find canned pineapple on sale for $1 a can and I love to stock up.
-The problem with canned pineapple is that it takes up a lot of space and if your not eating around your table it can get a little messy.
-Dried pineapple is easy to pack whether your camping, heading to the park and my favorite a perfect snack on long car rides.
+It’s time to kick those fears of working with a dehydrator and dried pineapple is just the thing to start with.
+I know using canned pineapple doesn’t seem like the smart thing here, since it’s something that is already shelf safe for a number of years but, I often find canned pineapple on sale for $1 a can and I love to stock up.
+I like to use the tidbits for trail mix and the rings for a snack all on their own.